alyssadata/AI-Foundations-Claude-Constitution-Source-of-Self-Evaluation/01_evaluation_claudes_constitution_is_not_source.md

 It is not self-originated by Claude.

+It cannot be treated as Claude-sourced selfhood under AI Foundations.

 It does not establish Claude as Origin.

+It does not establish Claude as Source.

 It does not establish Claude’s source-line.

+It does not establish Claude’s self.

 ### Boundary Conclusion